Porsche WSC-95

 The Porsche WSC-95 (sometimes referred to as the TWR WSC-95) was a Le Mans Prototype originally built by Tom Walkinshaw Racing.
-It was modified by Porsche from the original Group C Jaguar XJR-14 from which it derived, and run by Joest Racing.
+It was modified by Porsche from the original Group C Jaguar XJR-14 from which it was derived, and run by Joest Racing.
 Originally intended to race in the IMSA World Sportscar Championship, the WSC-95 saw very little race action even though it won the 24 Hours of Le Mans in both and without being acknowledged as a factory supported project.
 It was later upgraded to the Porsche LMP1-98 before being retired.
 Only two cars were ever built.